 Lombok

 Lombok is quickly gaining popularity as Bali has become overcrowded.
 The main religion of Lombok is Muslim, which means it lacks the spirituality of Bali’s Hindu culture.
 But Lombok is a beautiful island, much more natural (still) with many things to do.
-Surfing is the main activity here, but Lombok is also great for hiking and is home to many waterfalls and the spectacular Mount Rinjani
+Surfing is the main activity here, but Lombok is also great for hiking and is home to many waterfalls and the spectacular Mount Rinjani.

 Extending your visa – Most travelers who want to extend their visa do so in Bali.
 This means the immigration office is completely saturated and you often have to wait a very long time.
 Extending your visa in Lombok is much easier and smoother.